SPAN: Learning Similarity between Scene Graphs and Images with Transformers: Introduction

-A scene graph is a graphical representation in which nodes symbolize the entities in a scene and the edges indicate the relationships between the entities \cite{johnson2015image}.
-It is viewed as a potential approach to access comprehensive scene understanding, as well as a promising means to bridge the domains of vision and language.
-In recent years, the task of scene graph generation has received increasing attention, as it enables the automatic inference of complex graph information from images that can otherwise be costly to annotate manually.
-Many recent works have successfully explored the potential of applying scene graphs in many vision tasks, such as image retrieval \cite{johnson2015image, schroeder2020structured, yoon2021image, Wang_2020_WACV}, image generation \cite{johnson2018image, li2019pastegan, herzig2020learning, yang2022diffusion}, image captioning \cite{gao2018image, yang2019auto}, and visual question answering \cite{shi2019explainable, lee2019visual, hildebrandt2020scene}.
+\IEEEPARstart{A}{}scene graph is a graphical representation in which nodes symbolize the entities in a scene and the edges indicate the relationships between the entities~\cite{johnson2015image}.
+It is regarded as a compact representation for scene understanding, as well as a promising tool to bridge the domains of vision and language.
+However, learning similarity between scene graphs and images is still a gap.
+This task is critical for scene graph generation (SGG) and downstream applications of scene graphs, such as image retrieval~\cite{johnson2015image, schroeder2020structured, Wang_2020_WACV, yoon2021image}, image generation~\cite{johnson2018image, li2019pastegan, herzig2020learning, yang2022diffusion}, image captioning~\cite{gao2018image, yang2019auto}.